-Need help with preparation?
-Struggling with the SAT Writing section?
+Need help with SAT preparation?
+Struggling with SAT Writing?
 SAT Reading?
 SAT Math?
 Or just want overall SAT strategies?
 Remember, that with hard work and dedication you will achieve your desired score!

 Have friends who also need help with test prep?
 Share this article!

 As an SAT/ACT tutor, Dora has guided many students to test prep success.
 She loves watching students succeed and is committed to helping you get there.
 Dora received a full-tuition merit based scholarship to University of Southern California.
 She graduated magna cum laude and scored in the 99th percentile on the ACT.
 She is also passionate about acting, writing, and photography.